Rosacea papulopustulosa

 This section has been translated automatically.

-• Genetic dispositions with abnormalities in innate immunity (these involve the antimicrobial peptide cathelicidin and its activator kallikrein 5), concomitant vascular dysfunction is considered the most likely cause.
-This recruits a vicious circle of dermal damage, vasodilatation, vascular damage and inflammatory tissue reaction.
+• Genetic predispositions with abnormalities in innate immunity (these concern the antimicrobial peptide cathelicidin and its activator kallikrein 5) and concomitant vascular dysfunction are considered the most likely cause.
+This results in a vicious circle of dermal damage, vasodilatation, vascular damage and inflammatory tissue reaction.

-• Trigger factors are UV-rays, X-rays, heat, cold, excitation, coffee, alcohol, tea, hot spices (pepper, curry), temperature fluctuations, external (too fatty) cosmetics and hormonal fluctuations (menstruation, pregnancy, menopause).
+• Trigger factors include UV rays, X-rays, heat, cold, excitement, coffee, alcohol, tea, hot spices (pepper, curry), temperature fluctuations, external (too oily) cosmetics and hormonal fluctuations (menstruation, pregnancy, menopause).

-• Controversially, the influence of Helicobacter pylori is discussed.
+• The influence of Helicobacter pylori is controversially discussed.

-• The etiopathogenetic role of Demodex folliculorum (the hair follicle mite) in the development of papulo-pustular rosacea is still an open debate.
-To what extent the good therapeutic effect of local antiscabiosa (1% ivermectin cream) correlates with this finding remains open at present.
+• The etiopathogenetic role of Demodex folliculorum (the hair follicle mite) in the development of papulo-pustular rosacea is still open to debate.
+The extent to which the good therapeutic effect of local antiscabiosa (1% ivermectin cream) correlates with this finding remains to be seen.

 Manifestation